Tocea/gradle-cpp-plugin/README.md

 ## modules
 To simplify the configurations of the C build tools, some modules are provideds.
 At this time only cmake modules are provided.

-Provided lists :
+Provided lists:
 * [CMake modules](docs/modules/cmake-modules.md)

-## Exemple of configuration with Cmake
+## Example of configuration with Cmake

-**Exemple 6.
-Exemple of build.gradle to use cmake**
+**Example 6.
+Example of build.gradle to use cmake**

 ```groovy